thustorage/lambda-io/README.md

 For example, the NVMe controller (nvme-ctl) is the userspace code for PetaLinux on Daisy/DaisyPlus OpenSSD.
 To run the code, one must configure the PetaLinux along with an FPGA image on Daisy/DaisyPlus OpenSSD.

-If you have further questions and interests, please feel free to propose an issue or contact me via email (zheyang.zy@outlook.com) for detailed steps.
+If you have further questions and interests, please feel free to propose an issue or contact me via email (zheyang.zy AT outlook.com) for detailed steps.